Our engagement approach

 The APVMA Advisory Group provides expert advice and stakeholder perspectives to the APVMA on matters relating to the statutory criteria of safety, efficacy, trade, and labelling in the regulation of agricultural and veterinary chemicals.

-Agricultural Chemicals and Veterinary Chemicals Working Groups
+Agricultural Chemicals Working Group

-A working group for agricultural chemicals and a working group for veterinary medicines facilitates engagement between the APVMA and registrants, permit holders, other fee payers and their representatives on practical and operational matters related to the regulation of agricultural chemicals and veterinary medicines.
+A working group for veterinary medicines facilitates engagement between the APVMA and directly regulated entities (or their representatives) on operational matters related to the regulation of veterinary medicines.

 Registrant updates